kinotto/TicTacToeAI/README.md

 Tic Tac Toe AI  javascript library based on the Minimax (depth first) Algorithm, for browser and Node.js

 Are you building your custom tic tac toe?
-Are you looking for a way to boost your game adding IA?
+Are you looking for a way to boost your game adding AI?

 That is what i'm trying to accomplish with this library, the algorithm is the implementation of the <a href="https://en.wikipedia.org/wiki/Minimax#Minimax_algorithm_with_alternate_moves"> MiniMax</a>